saumets/shopify-test-data-generator/README.rst

 Basic Setup
 -----------

+Again, please note that STDG has been developed using *Python 3.x* and has **not** been tested with Python 2.x.

 1. First get a python *virtualenv* up and running and clone the repo.
-Note that STDG is built and developed using *Python 3.4.3*.
 Then:

 .. code:: bash